 Long Term Care Insurance is a simple product.
-You pay premiums for life until you become disabled and then the insurance company will give you a certain amount of money each day to pay for your care.
+You pay premiums for life until you become disabled, then the insurance company will give you a certain amount of money each day to pay for your care.
 Normally, the number of days they will pay is capped.

 For example, if you are 55 and good health, your life expectancy is about 25 years.
 So if you pay $3K per year in premiums that is $75K in premiums.
 If you are disabled for 3 years with a $300 a day benefit, the insurance company has paid out $330K in benefits.

 A good deal?
-Generally if it works out this way it is.
+Generally if it works out this way, long term care insurance can be a good deal.
 If you pass away without using the benefit, it is not.
 Kind of like fire insurance on your house, but hey, who wants to use their fire insurance.

 Buy it Around 55 and in Good Health

 If you are going to buy Long Term Care Insurance, you want to buy it when you are in good health since the insurance company is going to evaluate your health and price the policy accordingly.
 If you have big health problems, you won’t get it.
-The rule of thumb is that 55 and in good health is the best time to buy it.
+The rule of thumb is that 55 and in good health is the best time to buy long term care insurance.